 Losing a loved one to suicide is traumatic.
 The situation becomes even more profoundly challenging when children or teens are left behind in the aftermath of a family member’s suicide.
 Here are a variety of considerations that you need to bear in mind when it comes to dealing with suicide loss and effectively reaching out to children and teens.

-Chapter One: The Vital Importance of Self-Care after the Suicide of a Loved One
+Chapter One: the Vital Importance of Self-Care After the Suicide of a Loved One

-It’s become something of a cliché – the pre-flight mantra on an aircraft that an adult needs to put on his or her own oxygen mask before tending to a child, if the need arises.
+It’s become something of a cliché – the pre-flight mantra on an aircraft that an adult needs to put on his or her own oxygen mask before tending to a child if the need arises.
 For a myriad of different reasons, the same directive holds true when it comes to assisting a young person following the suicide of a loved one.
-Before you effectively will be able to tend to the needs of younger child or a teen after the suicide of a family member or other loved one, you must take care of yourself.
+Before you effectively will be able to tend to the needs of a younger child or a teen after the suicide of a family member or other loved one, you must take care of yourself.
 You must establish your own self-care regimen to facilitate a healthy grieving process.

 Brace Yourself for Powerful Emotions